The National Association of British Schools in Spain (NABSS) was founded in 1978 by a group of leading British schools in Spain.

 In 2008, NABSS set up a collaboration agreement with the Spanish private schools’ association (ACADE).
 This allows both organisations to benefit from each other’s initiatives while remaining essentially independent.

 The work of NABSS over the years has been recognised and highly appreciated, both by its member schools and externally.
-Three previous NABSS executive committee presidents have been awarded honours (MBE or OBE) by the British authorities, for their work in promoting British education in Spain.
+Four previous NABSS executive committee presidents have been awarded honours (MBE or OBE) by the British authorities, for their work in promoting British education in Spain.